You may think that a 650 credit score personal loan might be difficult.

 - Soft Credit Reports – Unlike other lenders who ask for hard credit pulls, you can use a soft one with Marcus to check your rates.
-As a result, you can tweak your rates more easily and without impacting your credit.
-Even better, you can check your credit report for any errors that could impact it.
+As a result, you can tweak your rates more smoothly and without impacting your credit.
+Even better, you can check your credit report for any errors that could affect it.

 While we are big fans of this lending option, we do have some bad news for you.
-There are several negatives that drop it a little on our list.
-Most of these concerns aren’t huge but must be considered before you apply for a loan from them:
+Several negatives drop it a little on our list.
+Most of these concerns aren't huge but must be considered before you apply for a loan from them:

 - Confusing Qualification Details – Marcus doesn't outline many qualification needs for their loans.
 While they technically accept applications from people with all types of credit, they may mysteriously turn down someone with a 650 credit score.
 This confusion can make them very frustrating.